thorikawa/re-sign-apk/README.md

 apksigner.py apkfile
 ```

 It unpack apk and pack it with your signature (currently only support `~/.android/debug.keystore`).
-Output will be `YOUR-APK-NAME-sign.apk` under the same directory as your original apk file.
+Output will be `YOUR-APK-NAME-signed.apk` under the same directory as your original apk file.

 ### License
 ```